top of page

 Matt Kulke

-Matt is a second-year student in the Clinical Psychology PsyD program.
-He earned his B.A in philosophy, with a minor in computer science, from Smith College.
-His undergraduate thesis studied shifting views of cognition and personal identity in the digital age.
-As an undergraduate research assistant in Dr. Jordan Crouser's Human Computation and Visualization Lab, Matt studied the impact of individual differences on data perception.
-Matt is currently a pre-doctoral extern at LIM College Counseling Services, where he provides individual therapy to college students, using an integrative approach.
-Matt's research interests include embodied cognition, the interplay of cognitive and affective processes in mood disorders, and the role of interoception in depersonaliztion disorder.
+Matt is a third-year student in the Clinical Psychology PsyD program.
+He earned his B.A in philosophy, with a minor in computer science, from Smith College, where his his undergraduate thesis focused on shifting views of cognition and personal identity in the digital age.
+Matt is currently a pre-doctoral extern at Maimonides Medical Center.
+He previously externed at Queens TASC, on the forensic assessment track, and at LIM College Counseling Services.
+Matt's clinical and research interests include psychological assessment, executive functioning, and the interplay of cognitive and affective processes in mood disorders.
+For his Doctoral Dissertation, he is currently developing and assessing a novel measure of interoceptive ability in those with depersonalization-derealization disorder.
 Email: mkulke@mail.yu.edu

 c7d2bdb1-69f6-4208-bda8-d6eadd5c173c.JPG